MicrosoftDocs/win32/desktop-src/TaskSchd/taskdefinition-triggers.md

 ---
 title: TaskDefinition.Triggers property
-description: For scripting, gets or sets a collection of triggers that are used to start a task. ms.assetid: '53093027-a371-49e1-a2c7-f7ca95f97a3d'
+description: For scripting, gets or sets a collection of triggers that are used to start a task. ms.assetid: 53093027-a371-49e1-a2c7-f7ca95f97a3d
+keywords:
+- Triggers property Task Scheduler
-keywords: ["Triggers property Task Scheduler", "Triggers property Task Scheduler , TaskDefinition object", "TaskDefinition object Task Scheduler , Triggers property"]
+- Triggers property Task Scheduler , TaskDefinition object
+- TaskDefinition object Task Scheduler , Triggers property
 topic_type:
 - apiref
 api_name: